hamidreza-a/hamidreza-a/README.md

 I am a **Master's graduate in Economics (Financial Economics)** from **Carleton University**, with strong interest in **Data Analysis, Financial Modeling, and Machine Learning**.

 I enjoy learning, solving real-world problems using data, and building useful tools and insights.
-Currently focusing on improving my skills in **Python, Finance, and Data Science**.

 ---